 Multicooker/Pressure Cooker Instructions

-Refer to the manufacturer's instructions to learn more about specific cooking recommendations for your model.
+Always refer to the manufacturer's instructions to learn more about specific cooking recommendations for your model.
 You may need to experiment to determine the optimum recipe and process with your pressure cooker model.
 Here are some general instructions:

 - Place beans in pressure cooker; cover beans with about 4 cups of fresh water.
 Make sure there is about 2 inches of water above the beans.

 - Seal pressure cooker and cook according to the manufacturer's instructions.
 Adjust cooking times as needed depending on the variety.
 Cooking longer will result in softer beans.
 Beans should be tender but not mushy.
 Here are some approximate pressure cooking times for beans: